PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 18:47:20
+Last updated: 2024-04-07 18:47:54
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson